Skip to main content

 Where Kirimana might not be right for you

 • You want catalog UX polish first.
-Atlan still wins on UX.
-Run Kirimana + Atlan together (Pro Services adapter shelf).
+Atlan and DataHub still win on UX.
+Run Kirimana + Atlan (or + DataHub) together via the push adapter.

 • You only need transformation orchestration. dbt-core (free) or dbt Cloud is enough.
 Don’t pay for a contract layer you won’t use.